Jayhui-q/hanabi-comp-convs/comp_convs.md

 * A player may not scream to save a playable, non-critical 4

 #### 2 Save Obligation
+* Relaxed 2 Saves, from the Duck document, is off.
 * Without context, you have to save 2 even if you might have the matching 2 in hand.

 #### Sarcastic Assumption